ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 Combined with math-context expansion, these two classes of regex triggers cover the majority of my use cases and should give you enough to get started writing your own.
 Note that you can do much fancier stuff than this.
-See the UltiSnips documentation, check out  or look through the snippets in `vim-snippets` for inspiration.
+See the UltiSnips documentation or look through the snippets in `vim-snippets` for inspiration.

 ### Tip: Refreshing snippets
 The function `UltiSnips#RefreshSnippets` refreshes the snippets in the current Vim instance to reflect the contents of your snippets directory.